Sailing the Patagonian Channels

 The southern lands of southern Hatitelen (more commonly known as the Strait of Magellan) were discovered by man more than 10,000 years ago and populated by different ethnic groups with distinct lifestyles: hunter-gatherers and canal nomads moving from island to island by canoe.

 At the crossroads of these peoples is the Great Island of Tierra del Fuego, now divided between Argentina and Chile, where four peoples still live together whose number was extremely reduced during the genocide between 1870 and 1925.
-It These are the Selk’nam, Haush, Yagan and Kawesqar, today numbering several thousand people who claim their identities and their rights.
+These are the Selk'nam, Haush, Yagan and Kawesqar, today numbering several thousand people who claim their identities and their rights.